At what point in your accounts payable process do you want invoice information entered into your ERP system?

 - To ensure that personnel can function at their best potential and perform the highest value tasks.

 Maybe these goals sound good, but extremely difficult to achieve.
 That’s probably because you’re looking at it through the lens of depending on your ERP system for all data access and financial controls.
 In that case, you are probably right – it would be virtually impossible to achieve those goals.
 But when you add AP automation to the process, it not only becomes possible, but it becomes consistent and dependable.

 As we have discussed before, the core function of your ERP system is not payables or workflow.
 You may be trying to use it that way, or you may have complex spreadsheets or other tracking mechanisms in place to manage invoices.
 But if you think you need invoices to show up in your ERP software the day after they’re received, then you’re probably relying on your ERP system for things it wasn’t designed to do.

 Knowing that, consider again our question: What is the right time for invoice information to show up in your ERP system?
 If you are using your ERP software the way it was designed to be used – to streamline and compile master data – then the right time is when the invoice is cleared for payment or the data is needed for high-level reports, such as the end of a period or audit reports.
 Entering it before then can actually confuse the process, rather than making it more efficient.

 Until the invoice is cleared for payment or finalized for reporting, it can hit any number of snags.
 There might be exceptions, such as a PO mismatch or a missing quantity discount, or processing delays from being routed to the wrong approver.
 Your ERP system isn’t designed to help you track an invoice before it’s been approved, and it’s certainly no help in resolving exceptions or getting the invoice to the right person for approval.

-Now that we know when it’s the right time to enter invoice information in your ERP system, let’s take a quick look at the requirements for each part of the goal we’ve set to find out why:
+Now that we know when it’s the right time to enter invoice information in your ERP system, let’s take a quick look at the requirements for each of the goals we’ve set to find out why: